Hafnium compounds: Other compounds

 Hafnium carbide is the most refractory binary compound known, with a melting point over 3,890 °C, and hafnium nitride is the most refractory of all known metal nitrides, with a melting point of 3,310 °C. This has led to proposals that hafnium or its carbides might be useful as construction materials that are subjected to very high temperatures.
-The mixed carbide tantalum hafnium carbide (Ta_{4}HfC_{5}) possesses the highest melting point of any currently known compound, 4263 K. Recent supercomputer simulations suggest a hafnium alloy with a melting point of 4,400 K. Hafnium silicate (HfSiO4) is a silicate of hafnium, and it is a tetragonal crystal.
+The mixed carbide tantalum hafnium carbide (Ta_{4}HfC_{5}) possesses the highest melting point of any currently known compound, 4263 K. Recent supercomputer simulations suggest a hafnium alloy with a melting point of 4,400 K.

+Hafnium forms both a hafnium(III) and a hafnium(IV) nitride.

+Hafnium silicate (HfSiO4) is a silicate of hafnium, and it is a tetragonal crystal.
 Thin films of hafnium silicate and zirconium silicate grown by atomic layer deposition, chemical vapor deposition or MOCVD, can be used as a high-k dielectric as a replacement for silicon dioxide in modern semiconductor devices.
 Hafnium(IV) nitrate (Hf(NO3)4) is the nitrate of hafnium(IV).
 It can be prepared by the reaction of hafnium tetrachloride and dinitrogen pentoxide.

 Hafnium disulfide is a layered dichalcogenide with the chemical formula of HfS2.
 A few atomic layers of this material can be exfoliated using the standard Scotch Tape technique (see graphene) and used for the fabrication of a field-effect transistor.
 High-yield synthesis of HfS2 has also been demonstrated using liquid phase exfoliation, resulting in the production of stable few-layer HfS2 flakes.
 Hafnium disulfide powder can be produced by reacting hydrogen sulfide and hafnium oxides at 500–1300 °C.